PWira/ReFrame-Social-Media/README.md

-# FLutter Simple Social Media
+# Flutter Simple Social Media
 (REPOSITORY WAS NOT UPDATED SINCE 2023)

 A simple social media layout made with flutter.